XYGaoG/SNS/README.md

 ## Data

 The datasets used in our experiments are download from the repository of [SHGP (NeurIPS 2022)](https://arxiv.org/abs/2210.10462): [[github]](https://github.com/kepsail/SHGP).
 The label rate is fixed at 6\% for all datasets.

-We provide the code of dataset processing in `./scr/load_data.py`.
+The code of dataset processing for imbalanced setting is provided in `./scr/load_data.py`.

 ## Model training